braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/canvas_components/experiment_step.md

 ### Step 2: Select how long to track conversions

 The Experiment Paths component will record users who enter each step and convert while in the assigned path.
-This step will track all conversion events specified in the Canvas setup.
+This will track all conversion events specified in the Canvas setup.
 Use the input box at the bottom of the panel to enter how many days (between 1 and 30) you'd like this experiment to track conversions.
-Note that the time window you specify here will determine how long conversions (specified in Canvas setup) will be tracked for the Experiment Paths step.
+Note that the time window you specify here will determine how long conversions (specified in Canvas setup) will be tracked for Experiment Paths.
 The per-event conversion windows specified in Canvas setup will not apply to this component's tracking.

 ### Step 3: Create paths